 What is BIZAA?

 BIZAA is the acronym for “Basic Institute for Zonal African Advancement.”
-It is a faith-based, non-profit social outreach initiative focused on fighting the tragedy of child labor, child trafficking and domestic servitude in targeted African countries, beginning with Nigeria.
+It is a faith-based, grass-roots initiative focused on fighting the tragedy of child labor, child trafficking and domestic servitude in targeted African countries, beginning in Nigeria.

 Is BIZAA a licensed Non-profit?